 Infringement of a patent may be restrained by interim injunction1 if the claimant can establish that he has an arguable case on the issues in the proceedings, normally validity and infringement, and that, if the injunction is refused, he will not be adequately compensated by an award of damages at the full trial2.
 If the defendant can establish that, if the injunction is granted and the claimant loses at the full trial, then he will not be adequately compensated by an award of damages, the court must then consider the balance of convenience3.
-In considering the balance of convenience,
+In

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.